 The Space Needle is Seattle’s most iconic landmark and next door to the Chihuly Garden and Glass exhibit.
 At 606ft you get 360° panoramic views of the city.
 Timed reservations are currently needed in order to visit.
 Originally constructed for the 1962 World Fair, the Space Needle was built to withstand wind velocity of 200 miles per hour and has also withstood numerous tremors.
 You can enjoy a meal a the SkyCity Restaurant but you’re also going to need a separate reservation.

 END IT WITH DINNER

-There are many awesome restaurants to choose from in Seattle.
+There are many awesome restaurants to choose from and lots to eat in Seattle.
 We decided on Thai food and found a great restaurant, Mantra, conveniently located near the Space Needle.
 The food was delicious and the price was very reasonable too.